April 8, 2026

 1. Company-wide updates: One main announcement channel, plus optional department announcements.
 Keep posting rights limited, write updates clearly, and push questions into threads so announcements remain readable.

-2. Team or function channels: Stable channels for engineering, support, product, marketing, sales, ops.
+2. Team or function channels: Stable channels for engineering, support, product, marketing, sales, and ops.
 These shouldn’t come and go every month.

 3. Project channels: Temporary by default.
 Create them with a clear goal, then archive them when the work ends.